What to say about this amazingly unique watch, the H558 "Arnie?"

 4. Resistance to chemical and gas exposure, such as alcohols and cosmetic oils, and ammonia gas and carbon monoxide;

 5. Bright luminescence allowing readability from 25cm in complete darkness; and,

 6. Engineered to withstand temperatures of -40C to 60C (after all, it was tested on expeditions to the south and north poles, as well as, of course an Everest ascent in 1988).

-This Seiko H558 comes with a rubber vent strap, leather strap, Pelican travel case, and springbar tool.
+This Seiko H558 comes with an Uncle Seiko rubber vent strap, nylon NATO strap, Pelican travel case, and springbar tool.

-DIAL: Black Seiko-signed dial is in solid condition, with red/yellow font and nearly perfect sugar cube-like granular lume on dial; lume shines quite nicely.
-Handset lume has patina.
+DIAL: Black Seiko-signed dial is in solid condition, with vibrant red font - no fade! - and perfect sugar cube-like granular lume on dial; lume shines quite nicely.

 CASE: Stainless-steel case, with shroud, measures 48.5mm x 47.5mm, with matching stainless-steel caseback.
-Original H558 shroud surrounds a bezel in good condition and an intact bezel insert with excellent lume pip; bezel doesn't rotate,.
+Original H558 shroud surrounds a bezel with a quite nice bezel insert with excellent lume pip.

-BAND: Rubber 22mm Seiko Z22 vent strap.
-This H558 also comes with a brown leather NATO strap, with stainless-steel hardware.
+BAND: New 22mm Uncle Seiko rubber strap.
+This H558 also comes with a black, red, and gray nylon NATO strap, with stainless-steel hardware.